MicrosoftDocs/quantum-docs/articles/optimization-express-optimization-problem.md

 # Express an optimization problem

-To express a simple problem to be solved, create an instance of a `Problem` and set the `problem_type` to one of `ProblemType.ising`, `ProblemType.pubo`, or their grouped analogues, see [`ProblemType`](xref:microsoft.quantum.optimization.problem-type).
+To express a problem to be solved, create an instance of a `Problem` and set the `problem_type` to one of `ProblemType.ising`, `ProblemType.pubo`, or their grouped analogues, see [`ProblemType`](xref:microsoft.quantum.optimization.problem-type).